 AB 1761: Trafficking Victims Affirmative Defense (Weber)

-AB 1761 will create an affirmative defense for human trafficking victims as an additional protection to ensure they are not convicted of crimes their traffickers forced them to commit as a direct result of being a human trafficking victim at the time of the offense and when the person had reasonable fear of harm.
+AB 1761 will create an affirmative defense for human trafficking victims as additional protection to ensure they are not convicted of crimes their traffickers forced them to commit as a direct result of being a human trafficking victim at the time of the offense and when the person had a reasonable fear of harm.
 For those trafficking victims who are convicted of any crimes that are not serious or violent crimes, this bill will create a higher defense standard to allow those charges to be dismissed and sealed.
 This bill will also strengthen the ability of the judicial system to more fully describe the complexity of these crimes through expert testimony.